Skin Resurfacing Scottsdale

 With the help of skin resurfacing in Scottsdale, patients can resolve a variety of skin issues.
 These include acne scars, sun damage, and signs of the aging process.

 Has the sun worshiping of your youth finally caught up with you?
 Have the ravages of acne in your teen years left unsightly scars behind as a constant reminder of the torment you endured?
-Perhaps time has been a foe instead of a friend.
+Perhaps the time has been a foe instead of a friend.

-While facial plastic surgery procedures such as face lifts may correct some of the signs of aging, many patients require intense skin care treatments that no surgery or basic facial could deliver.
+While facial plastic surgery procedures such as facelifts may correct some of the signs of aging, many patients require intense skin care treatments that no surgery or basic facial could deliver.
 That’s why we offer skin resurfacing treatments here in our Scottsdale facial plastic surgery practice.

 Skin resurfacing refers to numerous types of medical-grade skin treatments, including chemical peels, microdermabrasion, and laser skin treatments.
 If you have ever considered the ways in which these treatments could enhance your appearance, a consultation with our staff may be in order.
 We can show you all the ways these treatments can reverse the signs of sun damage, aging, and scarring from previous skin conditions.